8 July 1908

 These days, Ottawa has become a synonym for “the government” much to the chagrin of the city’s residents.
 Newspapers constantly complain about things that “Ottawa” has done.
 This is understandable since government is the principal industry of the city.
 One in five jobs in the Ottawa-Gatineau area is with the federal government, a fraction that rises to one in four if you include other levels of administration.
 This wasn’t always the case.
 At the beginning of the twentieth century, trees, not politics, were central to the economic prosperity of Ottawa, and of Hull, its sister community on the other side of the Ottawa River.
 Saw mills and pulp and paper factories which crowded the shores of the Ottawa River, especially in the Chaudière district, employed thousands.
 Communities the length of the Ottawa Valley also depended on the forestry business, felling and shipping logs to Ottawa and Hull for processing.

 The lumber business in the Ottawa Valley began with Philemon Wright, the man from Woburn, Massachusetts who led the first Europeans to the region, settling on the north shore of the Ottawa River in 1800 in what would later be called Hull, Quebec.
 The settlers, initially intent on farming, discovered a pristine forest that stretched for as far as the eye could see.
-By one estimate, the untouched Ottawa Valley, in which the land’s indigenous people had liven in harmony for countless generations, comprised 28 million acres of dense woodland.
+By one estimate, the untouched Ottawa Valley, in which the land’s Indigenous people had liven for countless generations, comprised 28 million acres of dense woodland.
 The settlers quickly turned to exploiting this vast and seemingly inexhaustible resource, containing more than 500 billion board feet of valuable timber (A board foot is a measure of lumber volume, being one foot by one foot by one inch.)

 This ancient woodland was very different from what little remains of the Valley’s forest today.
 It was estimated that roughly one half of the original forest was made up of white and red pine.
 A further 45 per cent consisted of other soft woods, such as spruce, balsam and hemlock.
 The remaining 5 per cent of the woodland was maple, oak, basswood and other species of hard woods.
 The old-growth trees were also enormous by today’s standards, with stands of white pine rising more than 100 feet.